brodieberger/MMZero3Archipelago/README.md

 - Filler items (Energy Crystals, Health, Extra Lives).
 These are in the item pool but are currently unimplemented.
 - EX Skills as optional location checks.
 - Other collectables as location checks.
 Like static health pickups, extra lives, etc.
-- Have skippable cutscenes unlocked by default.
-Right now having a completed save game on your file allows you to skip most cutscenes, but this should likely be a Rom edit or something similar.

 ---
 If you have any questions, feel free to contact me on Discord: Stingrays110, though I'd prefer if you kept it to the Zero channel on the Archipelago Discord